North Africa: Antiquity and ancient Rome

-North Africa remained a part of the Roman Empire, producing notable citizens, including Augustine of Hippo, until incompetent leadership from Roman commanders in the early fifth century allowed the Germanic peoples, the Vandals, to cross the Strait of Gibraltar, whereupon they overcame the fickle Roman defense.
+North Africa remained a part of the Roman Empire, producing notable citizens, including Augustine of Hippo and Macrinus, until incompetent leadership from Roman commanders in the early fifth century allowed the Germanic peoples, the Vandals, to cross the Strait of Gibraltar, whereupon they overcame the fickle Roman defense.
 The loss of North Africa is considered a pinnacle point in the fall of the Western Roman Empire as Africa had previously been an important grain province that maintained Roman prosperity despite the barbarian incursions, and the wealth required to create new armies.
 The issue of regaining North Africa became paramount to the Western Empire, but was frustrated by Vandal victories.
 The focus of Roman energy had to be on the emerging threat of the Huns.
 In 468 AD, the Romans made one last serious attempt to invade North Africa but were repelled.
 This perhaps marks the point of terminal decline for the Western Roman Empire.

 The last Roman emperor was deposed in 476 by the Heruli general Odoacer.
 Trade routes between Europe and North Africa remained intact until the coming of Islam.
 Some Berbers were members of the Early African Church (but evolved their own Donatist doctrine), some were Berber Jews, and some adhered to traditional Berber religion.
 African pope Victor I served during the reign of Roman emperor Septimius Severus.
 Furthermore, during the rule of the Romans, Byzantines, Vandals, Ottomans and Carthaginians the Kabyle people were the only or one of the few in North Africa who remained independent.

 The Kabyle people were incredibly resistible so much so that even during the Arab conquest of North Africa they still had control and possession over their mountains.

+With Roman control of Lower Egypt, the Romans failed to conquer the Nubian kingdom and had been forced into a peace treaty.